Skip to main content

 therefore \( f + g \) is an even function.

 An even function exhibits symmetry with respect to the y-axis.
-Therefore, to analyze its graph, it suffices to study it for \( x \geq 0 \); the portion for \( x < 0 \) is obtained by symmetry.
+Therefore, to analyze its graph, it is sufficient to study it for \( x \geq 0 \); the part for \( x < 0 \) is obtained by symmetry.

 Odd Functions